About Foreclosure Data Hub

 Who is behind it

-Nabeel Sharafat is the founder of Foreclosure Data Hub, where he builds and maintains the pipeline that aggregates U.S. foreclosure, REO, and pre-foreclosure records from more than 20 sources across all 50 states.
-He works with this data every day and writes about what it shows.
+The Foreclosure Data Hub Research Team builds and maintains the pipeline that aggregates U.S. foreclosure, REO, and pre-foreclosure records from hundreds of public records and auction sources nationwide.
+The team works with this data every day and writes about what it shows.

 Read more and see articles